 Camp Arbuckle (2)

-A temporary Federal post (tent encampment) located one mile west of town and one mile south of the Canadian River.
-The garrison then moved south to Wild Horse Creek near Davis.
-Marker located on OK 59 one mile west of town.
-This site is sometimes referred to as Old Fort Arbuckle by historians.
+A temporary Federal post (tent encampment) located one mile west and one and one-half mile north of Byars, and about one mile south of the Canadian River.
+The garrison then moved south to Wildhorse Creek near Davis after this site was not approved (belatedly) by Army headquarters.
+The site was then occupied by Delaware Indians for a short time.
+Marker located on OK 59 one mile west of Byars.
+This site is sometimes referred to as Old Fort Arbuckle by some historians.

 Camp at Purcell

 A temporary Army encampment, a subpost of Fort Reno, to prevent "Boomers" from entering Indian Territory.

 NEED MORE INFO: Federal Fort Gaines (1849) (unknown location); Camp Smith (1834) located 25 miles west of the Washita River (location ?); Post at Ross' Landing (1836 ?) a Federal post at mouth of Ross Creek in Choctaw Nation (location ?); Cross Timbers Camp (date and location ?).

 QUESTIONS ?
 Please send any corrections and/or additions to this list to: